HELVAR ACTIVEAHEAD®

 The color temperature of a light source is the temperature of an ideal black-body radiator that radiates light of a color comparable to that of the light source.
 Color temperature is a characteristic of visible light that has important applications in lighting, photography, videography, publishing, manufacturing, astrophysics, horticulture, and other fields.
 In practice, color temperature is meaningful only for light sources that do in fact correspond somewhat closely to the radiation of some black body, i.e., those on a line from reddish/orange via yellow and more or less white to blueish white; it does not make sense to speak of the color temperature of, e.g., a green or a purple light.
 Color temperature is conventionally expressed in kelvin, using the symbol K, a unit of measure for absolute temperature.

 Color temperatures over 5000 K are called ”cool colors” (bluish white), while lower color temperatures (2700–3000 K) are called ”warm colors” (yellowish white through red). ”Warm” in this context is an analogy to radiated heat flux of traditional incandescent lighting rather than temperature.
 The spectral peak of warm-colored light is closer to infrared, and most natural warm-colored light sources emit significant infrared radiation.
-The fact that ”warm” lighting in this sense actually has a ”cooler” color temperature.
+This means that ”warm” lighting in this sense actually has a ”cooler” color temperature.

 The LEED plaque on a building is a mark of quality and achievement in green building.
 Leaders across the globe have made LEED the most widely used green building rating system in the world with 1.85 million square feet of construction space certifying every day.
 LEED certification provides independent verification of a building or neighborhood’s green features, allowing for the design, construction, operations and maintenance of resource-efficient, high-performing, healthy, cost-effective buildings.
 LEED is the triple bottom line in action, benefiting people, planet and profit.